hraberg/akeem/README.md

 ``` bash
 make RACKET_BENCHMARKS=nqueens profile
 ```

-Only functions written in assembler will show up.
+Only functions written in assembler will show up in the profile report.

 ## References